jaylann/GRNVSVM/README.md

 # grnvsvm 🎉

 A tiny helper script that wakes up your personal TUM GRNVS VM and logs you in via SSH—no copy-pasting hostnames or accepting host-keys every time.
-Once installed, just run `grnvsvm` from **any** directory on macOS or Linux, and enjoy a slick spinner while your VM boots.
+Once installed, just run `grnvsvm` from **any** directory on macOS or Linux to connect to your vm.

 ---